LunatiK-ExpiX/touhou-midi-collection-updated/README.md

 You should search for the existing issue/question before opening any new one.
 Unrelated issues will be closed.

 ## Acknowledgement
-Thanks to The Tremolo Measure (admin of the [Gamebana](https://gamebanana.com/projects/35179)) for maintaining the project, and all the contributors \
+Thanks to The Tremolo Measure (admin of the [Gamebanana](https://gamebanana.com/projects/35179)) for maintaining the project, and all the contributors \
 for contributing to the project.

+Original Github by Ayha1810 is [here](https://github.com/AyHa1810/touhou-midi-collection)

 If you want to know more about TouHou, you can visit the official [TouHou Wiki](https://en.touhouwiki.net/wiki/Touhou_Wiki) maintained by TouHou community.